johnnymundi/Profile_README/README.md

 ## Hi there!
 I'm JohNNy!

-### I'm a Biologist by day and Developer by night!
+### I'm a Web Developer and Bioinformatics Student!

 - :dna: I'm currently doing a PhD in Genetics where I work with Bioinformatics
 - :snake: I have a solid knowledge of the basics of Python, which is the language that most of my scripts are made of (for automation of simple tasks for my PhD)
 - :floppy_disk: I'm in my second to last year as a distance education (aka, EaD in portuguese Brazil) student in Analysis and System Development at Wyden
 - :desktop_computer: I also like to learn all kinds of new technologies and frameworks!
+Currently, I'm in love with Node.js and trying to consolidate all my knowledge as a Fullstack Web Developer
 - :video_game: I have been adventuring myself through the lands of Game Development as well, but I do know I'm still on level 1 :'(

 ---